deepak4545/Fb-graph-API/README.md

   <li>Clone this repo.</li>
   <li>Open the js/app.js file</li>
   <li> Replace the FaceBook Tooken with your token </li>
-  <li> To get facebook tooken go to <link herf = 'https://developers.facebook.com/docs/graph-api'> </link>
+  <li> To get facebook tooken go to https://developers.facebook.com/docs/graph-api.
 </li>
+  <li> create your facebook developers account and follow the instruction.</li>
+  <li>open the index.html in root</li>

 </ul>

 <h2> Prerequisites </h2>
-To run this project you don't need anything else other than a browser.
+<p>To run this project you don't need anything else other than a browser.<p>
+<p> Facebook developers account <p>